 The American Robin is one of North America’s most common and beloved songbirds.
-Take a listen to their cheery song and learn more about the quintessential “early bird.”
+Take a listen to their cheery song and learn some surprising facts about the robin.

 Click above to hear the sounds and bird song of the American Robin.
 Compliments of The Macaulay Library at The Cornell Lab of Ornithology.